mhbeals/scissorsandpaste/Individual MD Entries/1818-12-28_Caledonian Mercury_130.md

                     plentiful, and wages should fall, this is the signal for new emigrations ;
                     and thus, this constant demand for labour in the western districts regulates its general price throughout the United States.
-In these circumstrances it is clear that a labourer, provided he can reach this advantageous market for his labour, will unquestionably improve his condition.
+In these circumstances it is clear that a labourer, provided he can reach this advantageous market for his labour, will unquestionably improve his condition.
 But herein lies the difficulty.
-A labourer has seldon the means of of subsitence so far beforehand as to enable him to undertake so long a journey ; and, if he enters upon the enterprise with insufficient means, he is liable to starve before he can transport himself to his ultimate destination, or he is forced
+A labourer has seldom the means of of subsistence so far beforehand as to enable him to undertake so long a journey ; and, if he enters upon the enterprise with insufficient means, he is liable to starve before he can transport himself to his ultimate destination, or he is forced